Heart and Soul, Inc.

 Amaal Greenwood Goodwin

 I was diagnosed with my mental health challenges in 2009.
 After learning how to support myself in my mental wellness recovery, I became a founding member of the California Clubhouse where I gained stability and employment.
 It was through the Clubhouse that I got my position as a peer mentor for the HOPE Helping Our Peers Emerge program, a Heart and Soul collaborative pilot program.
 As of July 1, 2019, I am now the Program Director of Heart and Soul.
-I look forward to my role overseeing our wellness centers Friends of Hope, True Hope, The Source and Coastside.
-I also look forward to working and partnering with the local organizations in the mental health community.
+I enjoy my role overseeing our wellness centers Friends of Hope, True Hope, The Source and Coastside.
+I work on partnering with the local organizations in the mental health community.
 Feel free to reach out to me if you have any questions or opportunities to collaborate.

 Seeing Through Stigma, Program Director